rwieruch/blog_robinwieruch_content/minimal-node-js-babel-setup.md

 import saySomething from './my-other-file.js'
 {{< /highlight >}}

 That's a basic understanding of Node.js environment variables.
-They should be used to keep sensible data secure in JavaScript applications, but shouldn't be shared on public GitHub repositories when using git.
+They should be used to keep sensitive data secure in JavaScript applications, but shouldn't be shared on public GitHub repositories when using git.

 ### Exercises: